Fate of Trump's Facebook account coming soon: Here's who made the call and why the decision matters

 The board members include some of the world's leading experts on free speech and human rights, including Tawakkol Karman, a Nobel Peace Prize Laureate from Yemen, and Helle Thorning-Schmidt, the former Prime Minister of Denmark.

-Erdahl: Long before January 6th, it was almost impossible to see a Tweet or a Post (from Mr. Trump) that didn't have some sort of a disclaimer on it warning about the claims he made.
+Erdahl: Long before January 6, it was almost impossible to see a tweet or a post (from Mr. Trump) that didn't have some sort of a disclaimer on it warning about the claims he made.

 Kelly: And there was no telling, really, if those disclaimers did much.
 If you see a big disclaimer that says, 'do not read this,' you're going to read it.
 It's going to get as many eyeballs at the end of the day.
 One thing that Facebook has been doing for a long time is it's had this 'newsworthiness' exception for world leaders and political leaders where it just let them post a lot more than what regular users could.
 That's helped them grow to power around the world, so it is hugely influential.
 It could impact the outcome of elections, in theory.
 Whether or not Trump gets let back on is only one part of this.